usernane/php-template/README.md

 ## Project Structure

 The structure that I like to go with is the following:
 * `src` Folder.
-This folder contains the actual project code.
-Always kept under source control.
 * `tests` Folder.
-Contains PHPUnit test classes.
-Kept under source control but outside the tar archive using `.gitattributes`.
 * `vendor` Folder.

-Contains the libraries at which the project depends on.
+The folder `src` contains the actual project code at which the developer will write.
+Always kept under source control.
+The folder `tests` Contains PHPUnit test classes.
+Kept under source control but outside the tar archive using `.gitattributes` since tests usually are not needed in stable releases.
+You will notice that the folder has one file inside it which is `bootstrap.php`.
+It is basically a file that contains code that will get executed before the actual testing code.
+The folder `vendor` contains the libraries at which the project depends on.
 Downloaded using composer.

 ## Setup in Apache NetBeans IDE